plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     rb132 relaxed.Rev

 {% comment %}
-This run took about 13 minutes on the cluster.
+This run took about 20 minutes for us, so if you want to get working on answering the questions you have the option of downloading the output that we obtained.

+:large_blue_diamond: The output files can be copied to your directory using this command:

+    cp -r /scratch/pol02003/pol02003/relaxed-output .
 {% endcomment %}

 ### Review results of the relaxed clock analysis